Council of Fashion Designers of America: Programs

+CFDA/Vogue Fashion Fund

+The CFDA/Vogue Fashion Fund was established to help emerging designers and cultivate the next generation of American fashion talent.

+Tiffany & Co. x CFDA Jewelry Designer Award

+Established in 2024, the CFDA partners with Tiffany & Co. for the stated purpose of recognizing and uplifting outstanding American jewelry designers who are committed to driving inclusivity with the design industry.
+Awarded recipients are selected by a committee of industry experts.

 Fashion Manufacturing Initiative

 The Fashion Manufacturing Initiative (FMI) is an investment fund to help revitalize New York City's garment industry.
 The program offers matching financial grants to New York City's fashion manufacturing production facilities.

-In March 2018, the CFDA and NYCA announced that the following seven production facilities would receive a combined total of $480,000 in the fifth round of FMI grants: Atelier Amelia, Sunrise Studio, In Style USA, Mudo Fashion, New York Embroidery Studio, Season Wash, and Werkstatt.

 Fashion Targets Breast Cancer

 Fashion Targets Breast Cancer® (FTBC), a charitable initiative of the CFDA/CFDA Foundation, seeks to raise public awareness and funds for the breast cancer cause.

 The Fashion Targets Breast Cancer name and symbol were created by Ralph Lauren and subsequently entrusted to the CFDA Foundation.
 FTBC was first presented in the U.S. in the spring of 1994 during New York Fashion Week, and was formally launched in September 1994 at a special White House reception hosted by then-First Lady Hillary Clinton.
 During this initial campaign, 400,000 FTBC shirts were sold, raising $2 million to benefit the Nina Hyde Center for Breast Health at the Lombardi Cancer Center at Georgetown University Medical Center.
-This center was chosen as beneficiary at Ralph Lauren's request, in memory of his friend Nina Hyde, the former fashion editor of The Washington Post, who died of breast cancer in 1990.

 Since 2011, the council has led an annual campaign to promote the initiative and partners with well known fashion icons.
 In 2017, Fabletics partnered with Fashion Targets Breast Cancer to produce an activewear collection.
 A portion of all sales for the collection would be donated to target breast cancer screening and treatment.

-To date, nearly $50 million has been granted to breast cancer charities worldwide from FTBC campaigns.
-CFDA Members have designed special FTBC branded or inspired merchandise, which was either sold or auctioned over the course of the campaign.

-CFDA Scholarship Program

-The CFDA scholarship program was created to award annual merit-based scholarship grants to students who study in a four-year, full-time college level design program.
-It has awarded $1,399,250 to students.
-The Geoffrey Beene Design Scholarship Award, the Liz Claiborne Design Scholarship Award, and the CFDA/Teen Vogue Scholarship Award in partnership with Target selected scholars from one of the CFDA's 20 participating design schools and donated $25,000 towards tuition and educational expenses.
-The awards are based solely on merit and judged by a panel of industry experts.